 Realme 10 Pro Plus 5G features a 6.7-inch AMOLED display with 394 PPI display.
 It runs on MediaTek Dimensity 1080.
 On the rear, the Realme 10 Pro Plus 5G has a triple-camera setup with a 108-megapixel primary sensor, an 8-megapixel ultra-wide angle sensor, and a 2-megapixel sensor.

 Coming to the front, it has a 16-megapixel selfie camera housed in the punch-hole display.
 It comes with a 5000mAh battery that supports 67W smart flash charging.
-The Realme 10 Pro Plus 5G is one of the best segments with an AMOLED FHD display.
+The Realme 10 Pro Plus 5G is among the best segments with an AMOLED FHD display.

 Also Read: Realme 10 Pro Plus Review – Game Changer Or Not?